 In our blog focusing on the best tools for finding contract roles, we discussed an online freelance marketplace called Upwork.
 Upwork allows freelancers to create profiles on the site so that individuals and companies looking for freelancers can find them, connect with them and hire them.
 If you’re looking for more freelance work, Upwork can help you find it whether it’s in web development, customer service, marketing, accounting or almost any other sector.

 2. The importance of having your own space whilst working from home

 Some freelancers, especially those who freelance whilst being a full-time parent, will inevitably work from home.
-If you work from home it’s very important to have your own space, as we mentioned in one of our blogs.
+If you work from home it’s very important to have your own space.
 Creating a workspace that’s yours and yours alone will increase your productivity and focus, and if you have to work from home there are even some expenses that you can claim from your home office if you work through your own limited company.

 3. How to go about chasing unpaid invoices and late payments

 Getting paid late or not getting paid at all is something of a dilemma for plenty of freelancers in the UK.
 According to The Federation of Small Business, one in three payments to small businesses are late, and entrepreneurs spend approximately 1.2 days per month chasing invoices.

 So what can you do if you’re left waiting for a payment to come through from your client?
 We’ve previously discussed some steps you can take to deal with unpaid invoices and late payments to ensure you get paid without necessarily burning bridges with your client.
 These include sending respectful reminder emails, using debt collection agencies and ensuring you have straightforward communication with your agency.

 4. Tips for budgeting and managing your cash flow

 Not having guaranteed work or steady incoming funds is part and parcel of freelancing.
 As an independent professional you have to be able to manage your finances well in order to pay the bills and maintain the lifestyle you want.